UK-SBCoA-EbbertLab/cDNA_pipeline/README.md

           --ercc              <path to ERCC annotation file.
 Only needed if using CHM13 reference + GFF3 annotation file and adding ERCC.
                               Otherwise do not specify this parameter.
 Default: "None">

-          --cdna_kit          <option for pychopper trimming using adapters from the specific cDNA library version, current options are "PCS109", "PCS110", "PCS111".
-Default: "PCS111">

           --is_chm13          <logical, set to "True" if using CHM13 and "False" if not.
 Fixes CHM13 annotation for compatibility with Bambu and converts to ".gtf".
 Default: "False">

           --track_reads      <logical, set to "True" if you want Bambu to keep track of read assignments to transcripts in the output ".RDS" file from Bambu.
 Set to "False" if you don't need to keep track of read assignments (smaller files).
 Default: "False">

           --mapq            <integer, set it to the number you want to be used to filter ".bam" file by mapq. --mapq 10 filters out reads with
                               MAPQ < 10.
 Set it to 0 if don't want to filter out any reads.
 Default: 0>

 ## Pipeline parameters for STEP 3